ligato/docs/docs/plugins/db-plugins.md

 The watch data API is used for the following:

 - Subscribe to channels for data changes using Watch(), while being “abstracted away” from the particular message source such as an etcd server.
 - Process a full Data RESYNC including startup and fault recovery scenarios.
-Feedback such as success or error is provided to the user of this API via callback.
+Feedback, such as success or error, is provided to the user of this API via callback.
 - Process Incremental Data CHANGE.
 This is an optimized variant of RESYNC, where the minimal set of changes, or deltas, to reach synchronized state are propagated to the plugins.
-Feedback such as successful configuration or error is returned to the user of this API via callback.
+Feedback, such as successful configuration or error, is returned to the user of this API via callback.